Progressive Party of Canada: Legacy

 After the collapse of the party, most Progressive voters returned to the Liberal Party.
-The Liberals had always viewed the Progressives as simply "Liberals in a hurry", and for a large group of the party's supporters, this was true.
+The Liberals had always viewed the Progressives as simply "Liberals in a hurry"; for a large group of the party's supporters, this was true.
 The most important example of this return to the Liberals is T. A. Crerar, who served with the Liberals for decades, first as a cabinet minister and then as a Senator.

 The more radical of the progressives split two ways.
-The Ginger Group was a faction formed in 1924 by radical Progressives and were later joined by several Labour and independent MPs.
+The Ginger Group was a faction formed in 1924 by radical Progressives; they were later joined by several Labour and independent MPs.
 They would eventually form the Co-operative Commonwealth Federation (the forerunner of the modern New Democratic Party).

-Others, especially the radical populists, would later turn towards Social Credit ideology, forming a definite line of western protest that continued to run through the Reform Party of Canada to the present day Conservative Party of Canada.
+Others, especially the radical populists, would later turn towards Social Credit ideology.
+This drew a definite line of western protest that continued to run through the Reform Party of Canada to the present day Conservative Party of Canada.
 The CCF and Social Credit had their roots in the United Farmers movement, from which a large number of MLAs were elected in New Brunswick, Nova Scotia and Manitoba, and which formed governments in Alberta, Ontario and Manitoba.
 In Manitoba, the United Farmers of Manitoba changed their name to the Progressive Party of Manitoba after coming to power in 1922.

 The Conservative Party received the least of the Progressive's spoils, inheriting little more than the name, in 1942.
 Its first leader after amalgamation was John Bracken, who was then serving as the Progressive Premier of Manitoba.

-More important than these effects on individual parties, the Progressive Party also had a great effect on Canada's governmental system — it was the most successful early example of a third party in Canada.
-Despite Duverger's law of political science, the Canadian Parliament has always had a third, and sometimes a fourth or even fifth as minority parties, party present ever since, though Duverger's law states there will be two majority parties..
+More important than these effects on individual parties, the Progressive Party also had a great effect on Canada's governmental system; it was the most successful early example of a third party in Canada.
+Despite Duverger's law of political science, the Canadian Parliament has always had a third (and sometimes a fourth or even fifth as minority parties) party present ever since; however, Duverger's law states there will be two majority parties.
 The Progressives thus served both as a model and a cautionary tale for those that followed after.